 There are two "peak ages" when most children experience ear infections and ear fluid:

-Beginning at age 3-4 yrs., immune function seems to improve, Eustachian tube function is maturing, and head size is enlarging.
-As a result, the incidence of ear infections decreases.
+Beginning at age 3-4 yrs: immune function seems to improve, Eustachian tube function is maturing, and head size is enlarging.
+As a result, the incidence of ear infection decreases.

 Oto-LAM (Not Recommended)

 A procedure for children, "Oto-LAM", which stands for "Laser Assisted Myringotomy", is not recommended at this time.
 An Oto-LAM procedure is performed as an office procedure and involves:

 - Numbing the eardrum for 45 minutes with a topical anesthetic (usually tetracaine)

 - Seating the child in the parent's lap

 - Creating a large hole in the eardrum using a carbon dioxide laser fitted with a special hand piece containing a rotating mirror